Purchase equipment or supplies

 5 step process to getting equipment approved and paid for

-Allocate up to 20% of your autism funding to assist with the cost of purchasing equipment and supplies, training, or travel to support your child's therapy goals.
+Families may allocate a portion their funding to assist with the cost of purchasing equipment and supplies, training, or travel to support their child's therapy goals.
+The allocation of funding may be different based on current agreement dates:

 Step 1: Talk with your service provider